nwong25/RecipeQuote/README.md

 # Recipe Quote

-See how much it'll cost you before commiting to a recipe!
+See how much it'll cost you before committing to a recipe!

 An early stage prototype of an application that will estimate the initial cost of ingredients for recipes.